KDcryptic/OpenWeather-ML-Project/README.md

-"# Twitter-ML-Project"
+"# Open-Weather-ML-Project"

-A data science project focused on pulling twitter data, storing it in the cloud and performing data science practices such as machine learning, EDA and automation
+A data science project focused on pulling weather data from 36 towns in namibia, storing it in a cloud-based datalake and performing EDA and generating daily reports automatically.